teambit/docs/docs/overview.md

 **Bit.dev** is a cloud-based components hub, that is used for publishing and sharing components between bit workspaces.

-### Bit Highlevel workflow
+### Bit Workflow
 ![Bit Workflow](assets/workflow.png)

-`bit add` a new component from a project with all the files that construct the component.
+- `bit add` a new component from a project with all the files that construct the component.
 The component is now tracked (in the .bitmap file in the workspace root).

-`bit import <compiler name> --compiler` to add an existing compiler to build the component.
+- `bit import <compiler name> --compiler` to add an existing compiler to build the component.

-`bit tag` a component to seal a version of a component with all files at their current state.
+- `bit tag` a component to seal a version of a component with all files at their current state.

-`bit export` the component to a remote Bit Collection to make it shareable to other users in your project or in the community.
+- `bit export` the component to a remote Bit Collection to make it shareable to other users in your project or in the community.

-`bit install` the component in another Bit workspace to use it in another project.
+- `bit install` the component in another Bit workspace to use it in another project.

-`bit import` the component in another Bit workspace to get its source code, so it can be modified and re-exported to the remote collection.
+- `bit import` the component in another Bit workspace to get its source code, so it can be modified and re-exported to the remote collection.

 ## Is Bit...?
 ### Is Bit the same as Git?